rust-lang/rfcs/text/0000-usize-panic-overflow.md

   extremely unpredictable and difficult for programmers to reason about either the performance or protection they were getting.

-Given these criteria, here's how this proposal fairs:
+Given these criteria, here's how this proposal fares:

 **Protection**: because most of the sinks for APIs which are dangerous when combined with overflows and unsafe operate on `usize`, this will cover the